nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: Instead of using separate apps for meetings, contacts, and payments, use our app to track client contacts, payments, and job referrals, optimised for users who prefer CLI.

 ### User stories